Things To Do

 It is physically difficult to climb the lighthouse, so I would consult your doctor if you are uncertain about whether to attempt the climb or not.
 Also, it is not handicap accessible.
 The lighthouse sits on top of a hill so there is some hiking involved from the parking lot to the lighthouse.
 I think that kids must be very careful climbing the lighthouse.
 If you can trust that they will hold onto the handrail and not try to run up the stairs, then they can probably handle it.
 My youngest were almost six-years-old when they first climbed.

 I hope you will enjoy the Assateague Lighthouse for its beauty and appreciate it’s purpose by planning for your own climb.
-For more ideas on Activities during your Island stay, please visit our website www.chincoteague.com.
 Whether it’s your first visit or you’re a returning guest, our site is there to help you plan your best trip yet.

 ~Happy Trails!